 Our Craft Centre is mainly on ground level.
 We have disabled access to most downstairs areas.
 The craft units are all located off from a narrow corridor and some of them have narrow access and/or small entry steps.
 Generally most areas can be accessed by wheelchair but you may need to seek assistance from the craft unit holder (which they are more than happy to give).

 The restaurant has ramps in and out of it and good flooring for moving about.
 Assistance may be required at the servery counter (please ask the staff).
 The garden has a flat patio outside the conservatory area but is then on a slope around the ponds, therefore it is weather dependent with regard to wheelchair movement.

-The large gift shop on the ground floor has a ramp within it but access to the upstairs is not possible in a wheelchair.
+The large gift shop on the ground floor has a ramp to reach a raised gallery inside, but access to the upstairs is not possible in a wheelchair.

 The site has two wheelchairs available for visitors; these are available on a 'first come first served' basis.

-We have a full disabled toilet on the site as well as a semi ambulant toilet (in the Restaurant Ladies Toilet).
+We have a full disabled toilet on-site, as well as a semi-ambulant toilet (in the Restaurant Ladies Toilet).
 Disabled car parking is very close to the front of the Craft Centre.